mozilla/addon-sdk/doc/dev-guide-source/tutorials/modifying-web-pages-url.md

 * create a new directory and navigate to it
 * run `cfx init`
-* open the `lib/main.js` file, and replace its contents with the code above
+* open the `lib/main.js` file, and add the code above
 * run `cfx run`, then run `cfx run` again
 * open [ietf.org](http://www.ietf.org) in the browser window that opens